Company Christmas tree breaks the rules

 Just because I work in HR doesn’t mean I have to follow all the rules.
 I prefer guidelines and today’s post is a glimpse into how Johnny Law, the HR deputy tries to keep a light attitude in the office and still keep order.

 Holidays should be fun, merry and filled with a lot of great memories.
 Unfortunately, sometimes the holidays can create stress in the workplace and it is easy to show symptoms of “hangry”.
-One way that I try to keep the place light in stressful times is to address it before it becomes stressful.
+One way that I try to keep the place light in stressful times is to address the “potential” before it becomes stressful.

 Take the basic seasonal gesture of putting up a Company Christmas tree.
 I mean holiday, sorry, I mean Evergreen, actually I am pretty sure it is fake, so metal and plastic tree in the lobby of most businesses.
 It needs to be plastic so no one is offended we cut down a living tree.
 There is always an internal debate/hoopla about the political correctness of hosting or not hosting an Ornament Hanger.
 What it really comes down to is how far across the religious/spiritual spectrum the company is either willing to go.
 Or, how much political red tape it wants to avoid.
 In an age where most are losing their faith in humanity, it can be easy to see the glass half full and take the well-intentioned company communication offensively.